thcipriani/links/LinuxTips.md

 Unix Philosphy
 =============
-> This is the Unix philosophy:
+> This is the Unix philosophy: <br />
-> Write programs that do one thing and do it well.
+> Write programs that do one thing and do it well.  <br />
-> Write programs to work together.
+> Write programs to work together. <br />
-> Write programs to handle text streams, because that is a universal interface.
+> Write programs to handle text streams, because that is a universal interface. <br />
     – Douglas McIlroy

 Contents